Prohelion/prohelion.github.io/docs/Battery_Management_System/1000V_BMS_Gen1/Operation/50_Precharge.md

 Be aware that loads that draw current during precharge will cause the precharge sequence to fail and/or the precharge resistor to overheat.
 This is because the current drawn by the load will slow or possibly prevent the output voltage from rising, meaning precharge never completes in the expected time.

-The typical load that causes this problem is the DC/DC converter used to charge the 12V auxilliary battery.
+The typical load that causes this problem is the DC/DC converter used to charge the 12V auxiliary battery.

 This problem can be avoided by using the relay output on the BMU to control an “enable” input on the problematic loads once precharge has completed and the BMU is in “Run” mode.
 By default, this relay activates in this manner.